Meir Tobianski: Background

 Even prior to the 1948 war, the Haganah had a policy of executing spies and collaborators.
 In the summer of 1947, Moshe Kelman commanded a Haganah squad which executed a Jew accused of collaborating with the British.
 The execution took place at Kibbutz Dafna.
 During the siege of Jerusalem, the reports and fears of spies abounded.
-Lehi alone had executed 4 "spies" in Jerusalem including Vera Ducas, a 36-year-old female Austrian Jew who was shot on 29 March.
+Lehi alone had executed four alleged spies in Jerusalem including Vera Ducas, a 36-year-old female Austrian Jew who was shot on 29 March.
 In June, there was a report that "nine Jewish girls are being held by the [Israeli] Army under suspicion of contacts with the enemy."
 The apparent accuracy of Jordanian shelling of strategic targets led to suspicions that a spy was responsible.
 Those suspicions were focused on the Jerusalem Electric Corporation.

 On 8 July 1948, the Irgun arrested five British officials of the Jerusalem Electric Corporation.
 One of the men was Michael Bryant, to whom Tobianski had been accused of passing information.
 A month later, they were transferred to the Israeli authorities and on 12 August brought to trial.
 Three, including Bryant, were released due to lack of evidence.
 The remaining two men, George Hawkins and Fredrick Sylvester, faced a second trial on 16 September.
 Hawkins, who was charged with passing information to the Arabs, was released on 30 September.
 Sylvester, who was married to an Israeli and had been a member of the Palestine Police, was charged with espionage and complicity in the Ben Yehuda Street bombing.
 On 6 October, he was found guilty of three charges of espionage and sentenced to seven years in prison.
 The verdict rested on his possession of a radio with which he had been communicating with the British Consul in the Old City.
 In November 1948, he was acquitted by the Israeli Supreme Court and released.